North Carolina vs. Duke NCAA Football Odds, Plays and Insights | October 2, 2021

-The Victory Bell is up for grabs when the North Carolina Tar Heels (2-2, 0-0 ACC) and the Duke Blue Devils (3-1, 0-0 ACC) square off on Saturday, October 2, 2021 at Kenan Memorial Stadium.
-The Tar Heels are double-digit, 18-point favorites.
-The contest has a point total of 69.5.
+The North Carolina Tar Heels (2-2, 0-0 ACC) and the Duke Blue Devils (3-1, 0-0 ACC) take the field with the Victory Bell on the line on Saturday, October 2, 2021 at Kenan Memorial Stadium.
+The Tar Heels are heavily favored by 18 points in the contest.
+This matchup has an over/under of 70.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.